 1. Citizen developer tools and automation drive democratization

-Business process improvement -- the aim of BPM -- has traditionally been driven by expensive process experts brought in to dissect opportunities for change.
+Business process improvement -- the goal of BPM -- has traditionally been driven by expensive process experts brought in to dissect opportunities for change.
 These ideas were not always accepted by the managers or users involved in executing these changes.
 The next wave of BPM could benefit from greater participation across the organization.

 2. Intelligent business process automation increases process efficiency

+Early BPM software made process diagrams and maps easier to draw, but it was left to developers to put these process designs into practice, creating delays and problems when maps and applications were out of sync.
+"BPM cannot stand alone as it has in the past," reasoned Dana Daher, associate practice leader at global business consultancy HFS Research.
 Technology advances have pushed the enterprise toward intelligent business process automation that weaves AI, machine learning and robotic process automation (RPA) into the fabric of processes to improve efficiency.
 These intelligent systems will incorporate data to provide greater insights over time.

 5. Adaptive process management supports agile, iterative process modeling